Good Morning America: International broadcasts

 In Australia, the Nine Network broadcast Good Morning America on all its regional affiliates from 2016 to 2021.
 Nine Regional had begun broadcasting it before 2016.
 Since 2021, WIN Television, has broadcast it on a one-day delay every Tuesday through Friday from 3:30 to 5:00, Saturdays from 5:30 to 7:00, Sundays from 6:00 to 7:00 and Monday mornings from 4:00 to 5:00 a.m.

 The Nine broadcasts featured a map providing forecasts for Australia in place of the national U.S. weather map.
 However, as of July 3, 2018, Nine no longer airs the show.
-Although it aired at the same time as Seven Network and Network 10's broadcasts of NBC's Today and CBS Mornings (including its predecessor, CBS This Morning), Good Morning Americas broadcasts by Nine were unchallenged ratings-wise in some regions where other affiliates preempt their networks' U.S. breakfast programs with paid and religious programming.
+Although it aired at the same time as Seven Network and Network 10's broadcasts of NBC's Today and CBS Mornings (including its predecessor, CBS This Morning), Good Morning Americas broadcasts by Nine were unchallenged ratings-wise in some regions where other affiliates preempt their networks' American breakfast programs with paid and religious programming.

 Accolades

-In 1992 and 1993, Good Morning America won a Daytime Emmy Award for Outstanding Talk/Service Show.
+In 1993, Good Morning America won the Daytime Emmy Award for Outstanding Daytime Talk Series.
 In 21st GLAAD Media Awards, the program was nominated for a GLAAD Media Award for "Outstanding TV Journalism Segment" for the segment "Total Transformation: Why Chaz Bono Decided to Change".
-At the 32nd GLAAD Media Awards, the program was again nominated for the "Outstanding TV Journalism Segment" category for the segment "Dwyane Wade One-On-One: Basketball Legend Opens Up About Supporting Transgender Daughter."
+At the 32nd GLAAD Media Awards, the program was again nominated for the "Outstanding TV Journalism Segment" category for the segment "Dwyane Wade One-On-One: Basketball Legend Opens Up About Supporting Transgender Daughter".